ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    Rugplot of updated simulation results.

 As can be seen in the above rugplot: The simulation no longer stalls in sorghum from the summer season 1993 onwards.
-In fact, we see that on 2 March 1993, the state of our simulation transitions from sorghum to fallow because the property ``MustAbandon`` returns 1.
+In fact, we see that on 28 February 1993, the state of our simulation transitions from sorghum to fallow because the property ``MustAbandon`` returns 1.

 From the rugplot we can also see another particularity: